Office of the President

 Dr. Baenninger served as professor in the department of psychology at The College of New Jersey in Ewing, NJ, Philadelphia University in Philadelphia, PA, and Washington College in Chestertown, MD.
 As a scholar, she has published extensively on gender and cognition as well as outcomes assessment in higher education.
 At The College of New Jersey, Dr. Baenninger was very involved in the development of the College's undergraduate research program, including the founding of The College of New Jersey Journal of Student Scholarship.
 She has conducted many workshops on topics related to undergraduate research and has served as a Councilor and Executive Board member of the Council on Undergraduate Research.
 She is a member of the American Psychological Association and the American Association for Higher Education.

 Dr. Baenninger serves on the Women's College Coalition Board and she is a Trustee at the American University of Sharjah, a US-accredited private comprehensive university in the United Arab Emirates.
-She is also a member of the Minnesota Public Radio Board of Trustees, a member of the Minnesota Women's Economic Roundtable, and the chair of the Board of the Minnesota Private College Council.
+She is also a member of the Minnesota Public Radio Board of Trustees, a member of the Minnesota Women's Economic Roundtable, and the past chair of the Board of the Minnesota Private College Council.